About the Indiana Historical Bureau

 Using Indiana Historical Bureau research and images

 The products of IHB research are meant for public use, including Indiana State Historical Markers, timelines, and essays.
-Work found on the IHB web site may be used with attribution, as per the Creative Commons Attribution license.
-Exceptions:
+Work found on the IHB web site may be used with attribution, as per the Creative Commons Non-Commercial Attribution license.

 - IHB produces most of the content for this site; however, the work of contributing authors is also featured.
 Contributing authors are always named, whereas IHB research is not attributed to an individual.
 Contributing authors retain the rights to their works, and as such, this attribution license does not apply.
 If you would like to use or distribute the work of our contributing authors, such as the essays in Hoosier Voices Now, IHB can put you in contact with the author.